 Fortunately, Lyme disease is very treatable with antibiotics.
 You can prevent Lyme disease by dressing in long-sleeved shirts and pants before heading outside.
 You should also inspect yourself carefully for small ticks and remove them after spending time outdoors, as it usually takes three or four days for the disease to transfer to humans.
 These steps are quite important, as there were more than 35,000 confirmed and probable cases of Lyme disease in the U.S. in 2016, making it the most commonly reported vector-borne disease in the country.

-This serious bacterial disease is most often transmitted by American dog ticks, Rocky Mountain wood ticks, and brown dog ticks.
-Those who are infected will develop a fever, headache or digestive problems soon after being bitten.
+Rocky Mountain Spotted Fever: This serious bacterial disease is most often transmitted by American dog ticks, Rocky Mountain wood ticks, and brown dog ticks.
+Those who are infected will develop a fever, headache, or digestive problems soon after being bitten.
 As the name suggests, many people start to develop a red or purple spotted rash as the disease progresses.
 Unlike other insect bites, the rash isn’t usually itchy.

 Rocky Mountain spotted fever is treated with a course of antibiotics, usually doxycycline, that kill the Rickettsia rickettsii bacteria.
 If you develop the above symptoms, it’s important to get to a doctor as soon as possible.
 This disease can cause major organ damage, blood vessel damage to the point of needing amputation, and in some cases, death.

-Most bug stings and bites will not become infected if you stop yourself from scratching and don’t pop any blisters.
+Most insect and bug bites will not become infected if you stop yourself from scratching and don’t pop any blisters.
 However, that’s easier said than done, as our immune systems tend to overreact and cause swelling and inflammation at the site of a sting or bite.

 You can typically tell if a bite or sting is infected by the duration and location of the reaction.
 In a typical bug sting or bite, the reaction will be localized where the bug made contact with you.
 If it’s spreading much further than that – around 4 inches or more – this could be an indicator of an infection.
 The reaction should only last a few days or a week or so at most if you have a history of mild allergic reactions to bug bites.
 If it lasts longer, you may need additional treatment.